ThamasMc/TextReplace/README.md

 ## The Future

 This started off as a really specialized script, in the future I'd like to generalize its purpose and make it more OOP.

+* In addition to this, creating a more flexible test directory would be another future goal.